 The Movement pillar at ooddle includes lifting breath protocols matched to your training phase and load.
 Cue reminders appear in your daily plan during lifting days.
 As your loads progress, the cues evolve.
 Beginners get heavy emphasis on bracing fundamentals.
 Advanced lifters get nuanced cues for sticking points and high-stress sets.

 On Core, your protocol adapts based on lift logs and recovery data.
 On Pass, we layer in deeper training analysis and connect breath technique to performance metrics.
-The simplest fix to most lifters' programs is breath.
-We make it part of the plan.
+The simplest fix to many lifters' programs is breath.
+We make it part of the plan, not an afterthought, because the difference between a properly braced lift and a sloppy one is often the difference between a PR and an injury.